MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Inputs.md

 * A familiarity with [Adaptive expressions][10].

 > [!TIP]
-> This syntax defined in the [Language Generation templates][9], which includes [Adaptive expressions][10], is used in the `ActivityTemplate` object that is required for several parameters that are used in most of the input actions provided in the bot framework SDK.
+> This syntax defined in the [Language Generation templates][9], which includes [Adaptive expressions][10], is used in the `ActivityTemplate` object that is required for several parameters that are used in most of the input actions provided in the Bot Framework SDK.

 ## Inputs